leonel2370/skills-introduction-to-github/Add PROFILE.md

 What I’m looking for is the balance between creating (development) and protecting (security).
 I want to build systems that are not only functional and useful, but also strong and resilient against threats.

-For me, a good IT professional doesn’t just make things work — they understand, optimize, and most importantly, secure them.
+For me, a good IT professional doesn’t just make things work — they understand, optimize, and most importantly, secure them..